Bosh, Chris

 -

-pp.19-20 – “That’s what pushing yourself in practic and in the gym is for.
+pp.19-20 – “That’s what pushing yourself in practice and in the gym is for.
 It’s not just physical– it’s mental.
 It teaches you about your Empty light, and when to ignore it.
 I remember the first time I ran a mile in practice.
 The whole time, I had that ’little man’ on my shoulder, telling me that there was no way, tell me that I was going to collapse before I made it a whole mile.
 And then I made it.
 I thought, Damn, I pushed through that voice.
 I can do it.
 What else can I do?
 If you’re pushing yourself in practice, you’re having a version of that thought every day.
 You aren’t just teaching your lungs and heart to keep up with your legs– you’re teaching yourself to beat that voice in your head.”

 -